ParthMaster/M3U8/Command.md

    Make sure you have FFmpeg installed on your system.
 You can download it from the [official FFmpeg website](https://ffmpeg.org/download.html) or use a package manager like `apt`, `brew`, or `chocolatey` depending on your operating system.

 2. **Create a Directory:**
    Create a directory to organize your files.
-For example, create a directory named `Loki` where you will store the output files.
+For example, create a directory named `test` where you will store the output files.

    ```bash
    mkdir test